Sam-kemit/storybooks-dashboard/README.md

 - <p style="color: red;">Brief explanation about the project</p>

-The project consists in present information about repositories on GitHub in a simplified way.
-These datas come from a public API of GitHub.
-You Could search about this API here (API);
+The project consists to create public and private stories from your life and you can share that with your community.

-To see the **project**, click ➡️: [here](https://github-explorer-samk.netlify.app/)</br>
+To see the **project**, click ➡️ : [here](https://lit-brushlands-59851.herokuapp.com/)</br>

-⚠️ make sure you entry your repository name correctilly like that : **REPOS_NAME/PROJECT_NAME**

 ## 🚀 Technologies